Facilities Opening Up!

 City's First Library

 Our Offices and Research Center are housed in Escondido’s first library building, which originally stood on Grand Avenue at Hickory.
-You will find phone directories, yearbooks, catalogues, and an extensive book collection here, along with a small exhibit and collection of photographs.
+You will find phone directories, yearbooks, catalogues, and an extensive book collection here, along with exhibits and collection of photographs.
 The Office & Research Center is open 10:00 am - 4:00 pm, Tuesday - Saturday.
 Due to limited staffing, hours are subject to change; please call ahead to confirm that we will be open when you wish to visit.

 The 1901 Penner Barn was moved here from the east end of the valley and features agricultural equipment and vintage vehicles.
 The Barn is opened occasionally during special events.